-- The Event Planning Form should indicate any special request(s) from campus services, including Housekeeping, Technology, Student Health, Security, Dining Services, Maintenance and/or use of a college-owned vehicle.
+- The Event Request Form should indicate any special request(s) from campus services, including Housekeeping, Technology, Student Health, Security, Dining Services, Maintenance and/or use of a college-owned vehicle.

 - Please be sure to list all set up requirements and event details on the event form.
-If you do not know all of this information when the event form is completed for submission to the Office of College Relations, you must notify the Office of College Relations as soon as the set up and other details pertinent to the event have been decided.
+If you do not know all of this information when the event form is completed for submission to the Vice President for Auxiliary Services, you must notify the Vice President for Auxiliary Services as soon as the set up and other details pertinent to the event have been decided.

-- Submit the completed Event Planning Form to the Office of College Relations (Flowers Hall, Room 217A), at least 2 weeks prior to the proposed
+- Submit the completed Event Request Form to the Vice President for Auxiliary Services at least 2 weeks prior to the proposed event.

-- The completed form is then submitted to the President’s Council for consideration.
-Once the request has been reviewed and approved by the President’s Council, the organization adviser will be notified via e-mail by the Office of College Relations.
+- The organization adviser will be notified via e-mail by the Vice President for Auxiliary Services.
 That adviser will in turn notify the contact person (e.g. student leader) An event is NOT officially approved until the confirmation e-mail is received by the contact person.

 Important Event Planning Notes:

-- Changes to your Event Planning Form after submission must be cleared by the Office of College College Relations.
+- Changes to your Event Planning Form after submission must be cleared by the Vice President for Auxiliary Services.

 - For events held on and off campus, the College reserves the right to check IDs.
 For public events, all guests must be able to provide proper identification.
 Individuals who have been denied entry or re-entry will not be permitted to congregate outside of the event.